AbhishekSinha-git/Sample-Form-WebDev/README.md

 - **User-Friendly Styling:**
   The form uses a clean and modern design with ample spacing, clear labels, and consistent styling.
 Elements like the submit button change appearance on hover to indicate interactivity.

-- **Accessibility:**
-  Labels are associated with their respective inputs, making the form more accessible to screen readers.

 ## Challenges Faced